deucemckenzie/site/src/music/1990_footnotes.rst

 The Record Stores of My Youth
 -----------------------------

-- **Strawberries** - When I had my first money to spend on music this little shop by the Jamesway department store was the place.
+- **Strawberries** - (Pottstown, PA) When I had my first money to spend on music this little shop by the Jamesway department store was the place.
 The selection was limited, but the prices were low.

-- **Circuit City** - In the 90s they used CDs as a loss leader, and had many of the most popular new releases for far less than any other store.
+- **Circuit City** - (Reading/ State College, PA) In the 90s they used CDs as a loss leader, and had many of the most popular new releases for far less than any other store.
 Their back catalog titles were very limited, but I tried to get everything I could there.

-- **Downtown Records** - My introduction to independent record stores.
+- **Downtown Records** - (Pottstown, PA) My introduction to independent record stores.
 I remember traveling to this funky little shop on High Street Pottstown with some of my High School friends.
 It felt so exotic.
 It is still there today.

-- **The Wall** - The place that offered the lifetime guarantee stickers, and charged you 18 bucks for a CD in the mid-90s.
+- **The Wall** - (Pottstown/Reading/King of Prussia, PA) The place that offered the lifetime guarantee stickers, and charged you 18 bucks for a CD in the mid-90s.
 I remember listening to new releases on their headphone listening stations, but I only bought a handful of albums there in my lifetime.
 I'll always be able to know which ones those are via those little blue stickers.

-- **Tower** - I'll always vividly remember my first visit to the King of Prussia location.
+- **Tower** (King of Prussia, PA) - I'll always vividly remember my first visit to the King of Prussia location.
 They had a copy of pretty much every album I was aware of.
 They had the entire catalog of artists.
 They had entire rooms dedicated to Jazz and Classical music.
 It was always a treat when I got to visit this place, and I would return with a stack of new disks.
 I remember seeing all of the Paul McCartney solo albums I had seen in the liner notes to *All The Best* and thinking about how long it would take to come back and own them all.

-- **Best Buy** - In the mid 90s, this place felt a bit like Tower, but way cheaper.
+- **Best Buy** - (Reading/Allentown, PA) In the mid 90s, this place felt a bit like Tower, but way cheaper.
 When the location opened in Wyomissing, it became the location where I bought 90% of the things I couldn't get at Circuit City.

-- **Sam Goody** - The last mall record store standing in SE PA would become an occasional visit when I wanted an obscure new release, like the latest **Tori Amos** CD single.
+- **Sam Goody** (Pottstown/Reading, PA) - The last mall record store standing in SE PA would become an occasional visit when I wanted an obscure new release, like the latest **Tori Amos** CD single.

-- **Borders** - Oh man, I miss this place.
+- **Borders** (Reading, PA) - Oh man, I miss this place.
 It was perhaps the coolest chain store that ever was.
 An amazing collection of Books, Movies, and Music it was a place for nerdy teenagers (like me) to hang out in the late 90s.
 Boarders introduce me to imported CD releases.
 Boarders introduced me to classical music with the selections they played over the store speakers, and their recommended recordings helped me build my initial collection.They were a physical manifestation of the Amazon selection, it was too beautiful to live into our modern age.

-- **Record Revolution** - My first visit was to buy a **Tori Amos** bootleg.
+- **Record Revolution** (Reading, PA) - My first visit was to buy a **Tori Amos** bootleg.
 The unique vibe of the place would bring me back on multiple occasions before they closed early in the next millennium.
 They put the idea in my head of returning to vinyl records.
 It would take a decade before I actually started on that journey, but it started here in 1998.

-- **Cash Converters** - The used CD era kicked into high gear in the late 90s.
+- **Cash Converters** (Pottstown, PA) - The used CD era kicked into high gear in the late 90s.
 This local second-hand sale chain had some of the best deals for used discs.
 It was an especially good deal when they ran there regular buy 2 get 1 free deals.
 I bought dozens of albums there for 2-3 bucks each.